SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/03-VS-Code.md

 [Visual Studio Code](https://code.visualstudio.com/download) (VS Code) is distributed freely by Microsoft.

-The installation is typical for Windows with `[Next]`, `[Next]` and `[Finish]`.

 The next lines describe in detail the steps for the installation of Visual Studio Code.

-After we download the installation file and start it, the following screen appears:
+After we download the installation file and start it, the following screen will appear:
 [image assetsSrc="intro-to-programming-install-vscode-1.png" /]

-Press the `[Next]` button and you will see the screen below:
+We press the `[Next]` button and we will see the screen below:
 [image assetsSrc="intro-to-programming-install-vscode-2.png" /]

-You can choose a destination location or leave the default one.
-Then press the `[Next]` button again.
+We can choose a destination location or leave the default one.
+Then we press the `[Next]` button again.
 [image assetsSrc="intro-to-programming-install-vscode-3.png" /]

-Now we have to specify a name for the program folder which will be created in the Start Menu.
+Next, we have to specify a name for the program folder that will be created in the Start Menu.

 The next step is to put check marks on these tasks:
 [image assetsSrc="intro-to-programming-install-vscode-4.png" /]

 VS is now ready for installation.
-Press the `[Install]` button.
+We press the `[Install]` button.
 This is everything.
 [image assetsSrc="intro-to-programming-install-vscode-5.png" /]

 Installation of Visual Studio begins, and a screen like the one below will appear:
 [image assetsSrc="intro-to-programming-install-vscode-6.png" /]

-After Visual Studio is installed, an information screen will appear.
-Press the `[Launch]` button to start it.
+After Visual Studio is installed, the following screen will appear.
+Press the `[Launch]` button to start VS.
 [image assetsSrc="intro-to-programming-install-vscode-7.png" /]

-Upon **starting VS Code** the main view of Visual Studio Code is displayed.
+Upon **starting Visual Studio Code**, the main view is displayed.

 [image assetsSrc="intro-to-programming-install-vscode-8.png" /]

-That is all!

-You are ready to work with Visual Studio Code.
+We are ready to start using Visual Studio Code.
 [/slide]

 [slide hideTitle]